deadlyvipers/dojo_rules/introduction.md

 Hey guys from the dojo! :)
+My favorite Code School path is JavaScript